sspacedoutz/sspacedoutz/README.md

 ૮꒰˶ ⁠❛   ˕ ⁠❛˶꒱ა (-13 pref dni unless i've known you beforehand, for comfort reasons. same for HH and HB fans.) /lh

- Elliot/Soren/Aubree , any pronouns ₍ᐢ. ̫ .ᐢ₎
+ read pronouns for info. ty! ₍ᐢ. ̫ .ᐢ₎

 ૮꒰ ˶• ༝ •˶꒱ა ♡